zeljkoobrenovic/grounded-architecture/_posts/2022-01-03-requirements.markdown

 As you progress through the following chapters, you will see how these goals are applied in detail—supported by specific **methods**, **tools**, and **examples**.
 Our intention is not to present a rigid model but rather to offer a **flexible foundation** you can adapt to your specific context.

-Ultimately, Grounded Architecture is about making architecture *useful* again—not by centralizing control but by **distributing capability**.
-It emphasizes **better decisions** over directives, shifting the focus from **authority to influence**, from **theory to practice**, and from **stagnation to evolution**.
+Grounded Architecture is, above all, an attempt to make architecture *useful* again, not by centralizing control but by **distributing capability**.
+It favors **better decisions** over directives, and **influence** over authority.

+That is also why these goals matter to the rest of the manuscript.
+They are not a generic wishlist.
+They are the criteria against which the framework, the role of architects, and the supporting practices in later chapters should be judged.

 <br>
 ## Questions to Consider

-Knowing what goals an architecture practice needs to support in your organization is crucial to defining structures and measuring your impact.
-Some of the plans may be universally applicable.
-Others may be unique to your context.
-Ask yourself the following questions:
+Use the following questions to test whether your architecture practice is designed around the right requirements.

-* *What is the scale of your an architecture practice?
-Does your scale require special measures to ensure your an architecture practice efficient operations?*
+* *What is the scale of your architecture practice?
+Does that scale require special measures to ensure efficient operation?*
 * *What are the key decisions you need to make?
 Do you have the data to base your decisions?*
-* *How aligned are units in your organizations?
+* *How aligned are units in your organization?
 How much friction is there?
 How can an architecture practice help?*
 * *How much is your organization learning?
 How is the learning supported?*
 * *How stable is your organization?
 How likely is it that significant changes will occur in your organization?*